 Treatment programs may receive research access to patient-identifying information as part of their research, but only if the researchers meet a strict set of requirements.
-Researchers may not disclose patient-identifying information anywhere else except back to the treatment program that provided it.
+Researchers may not disclose patient-identifying information except back to the treatment program that provided it.

 In cases where authorities are auditing or evaluating a treatment program, they may release patient-identifying information as part of the audit process.
-In this case, government entities may not re-disclose the information to anyone else except under court order.
+In this case, government entities may not re-disclose the information to anyone else except under a court order.

 Subpoenas and warrants alone, even with a judge’s signature, are not alone enough to require the disclosure of information.
 Both the program and the patient must receive notice of the request, and the court must issue a finding of “good cause” for the disclosure.
 In most cases, the law makes obtaining a court order for the release of confidential patient information quite difficult.

-Getting The Help You Need
+Getting the Help You Need

 Drug and alcohol addictions are serious public health concerns, and treatment is necessary and often lifesaving.
-The law is clear regarding patient protections of confidentiality.
+The law is clear regarding patient protection of confidentiality.
 The fear of someone discovering that you are undergoing treatment for addiction should not prevent you from getting the help you need.

 Get in contact with Family First Intervention if you have a loved one who is abusing drugs or alcohol and who needs help being convinced to enter a formal addiction treatment program.